Will the Occupational Health & Safety Act (OHSA) apply to all farms?

 For some employers there may be some costs related to compliance with the new requirements; however, from our recent discussions with the industry, many operators already appear to be doing what the law will require.

-New requirements came into effect on June 20, 2006.
-The new requirements will help prevent workplace injuries and fatalities, and overall, should lead to cost savings for employers such as paying lower insurance premiums to the Workplace Safety and Insurance Board (WSIB).
+As of June 20, 2006, there are new requirements that will help prevent workplace injuries and fatalities, and overall, should lead to cost savings for employers such as paying lower insurance premiums to the Workplace Safety and Insurance Board (WSIB).
 Currently the WSIB estimates that the average cost of a workplace accident is about $59,000.

 As an employer, what are my responsibilities under the OHSA?

 The main responsibilities you will have under the OHSA will be to:

 - provide information, instruction and supervision to workers;